To make the students understand and master basic concepts in the subjects of Mathematics, Physics and Chemistry.

 - Solved Examples: The faculty member introduces the basic concepts to the students with the help of solved examples that are given in our study material.
 The faculty member ensures that the concepts are delivered in such a manner that all the students in the class are able to follow the subject.
 The questions provided in the examples are followed by appropriate solutions.
 With the help of the given solutions, the student can develop a fair idea as to how to present the solution for a question in the examination.

-- Interactive Exercise: The objective of this exercise is to help the student, test his comfort levels with fundamentals of the sub topic.
+- Interactive Exercise: The objective of this exercise is to help the student, with test his comfort levels with fundamentals of the sub topic.
 Also these questions help in quick review of the concepts learned.

 - Skill-Builder Exercise: This is aimed at reinforcing the concepts learned in the subtopic already discussed.
 This exercise is designed to help develop Knowledge, Understanding, Application and Analytical skills of a student.
 The objective of this exercise is to develop clarity in fundamentals and understand the application of concepts.